 Swap: 8.0Gi 0B 8.0Gi

 Swap used at 0B is normal and expected on a healthy system.
-You want swap available, not in use.
-If you consistently see swap usage above 1–2GB on a server that should have enough RAM, something is leaking memory or you need to increase RAM.
+If you consistently see swap usage above 1–2 GB on a server that should have enough RAM, something is leaking memory or the buffer pool for your database is configured larger than available RAM.

-Watch swap activity in real time
+How do I watch swap activity in real time?

 vmstat 2